hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

    Travis CI build will fail if `go fmt` has not been run on incoming code.)
    The PR reviewers can help out on this front, and may provide comments with suggestions on how to improve the code.
+ - [ ] __Vendor updates__: Create a separate PR if you are adding to the vendor
+   folder.
+This is to avoid conflicts as the vendor versions tend to be fast moving targets.

 #### New Provider